Just finished reading this book. I was tweeting a few quotes as I was reading the book. Here is the full list.

 I try to use the minimum amount of Java to get the maximum amount of programming power.
 The purpose of this book is to teach programming and some introductory ideas from computer science, not Java.
 I left out some language features, like the switch statement, that are unnecessary, and avoided most of the libraries, especially the ones like the AWT that have been changing quickly or are likely to be replaced.

 The minimalism of my approach has some advantages.
 Each chapter is about ten pages, not including the exercises.
-In my classes I ask students to read each chapter before we discuss it, and I have found that they are willing to do that and their comprehension is good.
-Their preparation makes class time available for discussion of the more abstract material, in-class exercises, and additional topics that aren’t in the book.
+In my classes I ask students to read each chapter before we discuss it, and I have found that they will do that and their comprehension is good.
+Their preparation makes class time available for a discussion of the more abstract material, in-class exercises, and additional topics that aren’t in the book.

 But minimalism has some disadvantages.
 There is not much here that is intrinsically fun.
 Most of my examples demonstrate the most basic use of a language feature, and many of the exercises involve string manipulation and mathematical ideas.
 I think some of them are fun, but many of the things that excite students about computer science, like graphics, sound and network applications, are given short shrift.